Jump to ↓

 • Monitor employee performance to ensure consistency across departments

-• Balance AI-powered tools such as chatbots with human interaction to ensure that customer with complex inquiries feel heard
+• Balance AI-powered tools such as chatbots with human interaction to ensure that customers with complex inquiries feel heard

 • Automate repetitive tasks so that team members can focus on engaging with customers